20 Best Foods to Meal Prep on Sunday to Eat Healthy All Week

 Baked Sweet Potatoes

 Sweet potatoes are an excellent source of fiber, protein, and vitamin A (which aids immune function vision, reproduction, and cellular communication).
 Bake a few in aluminum foil and store them in your fridge for later.
-If you want to amp your sweet potato up without doubling the calorie intake, try out one of our 20 Sweet Potato Recipes For Weight Loss.

 Instead of mashed potatoes, which have more carbohydrates and can be made with fattening cream, try making cauliflower mash.
-They taste similar to mashed potatoes and are easy to make: chop a head of cauliflower and steam it, then add to a food processor with cooked garlic and olive oil, and blend in cream cheese and parmesan cheese.
+They taste similar to mashed potatoes and are easy to make: chop a head of cauliflower and steam it, then add to a food processor with cooked garlic and olive oil, and blend in cream cheese and Parmesan cheese.
 It’s much lower in calories and carbs, and cauliflower is a great addition to your plate for some extra vitamins and nutrients, such as vitamins B6, C, and K.

 Sauteed kale (or other leafy greens like spinach) are an excellent source of vitamins while staying low-calorie.
 Leafy greens are also a good source of fiber, so munch on these for the week.
 Since these leafy greens wilt when you cook them, you can throw huge bundles of spinach and kale on the stovetop and enjoy them as a side dish to your meals.